Flip Distance Between Triangulations of Convex Polygons is NP-Complete

-\begin{observation} Let $t$ be a triangulation of a convex polygon.
-If we remove the boundary edges of $t$ from $t$, then we obtain the following connected components in the resulting graph: \begin{itemize} \itemsep{0em} \item One big connected component consisting all interior edges of $t$ and their incident vertices. \item Isolated vertices that were vertices of an ear in $t$ and incident to two boundary edges of $t$. \end{itemize} \end{observation}
+\begin{observation} Let $\mathcal{T}$ be a triangulation of a convex polygon.
+If we remove the boundary edges of $\mathcal{T}$ from $\mathcal{T}$, then we obtain the following connected components in the resulting graph: \begin{itemize} \itemsep{0em} \item One big connected component consisting of all interior edges of $\mathcal{T}$ and their incident vertices. \item Isolated vertices that were tips of ears of $\mathcal{T}$. \end{itemize} \end{observation}

 With these preliminaries, we are ready to prove the main technical result of this section.